eilbecklab/phenotips-docs/SiteAdministration.md

 2. Next to *Add new property*, put `eye_color`, select an appropriate data type (for simplicity, you can use String), and click *Add*.

-    If creating a Yes/No/NA property, the correct data type is Boolean.

 3. Click the + sign next to the newly-created eye_color property and change *Pretty name* to `Eye color`.